 The use of various substances to change conscious experiences is woven into modern societies beliefs, norms, and concerns about crime, deviance and public health.
 Paradoxically, societies that have high rates of illicit drug use also have the most visible anti-drug policies as exemplified by the U.S. "War on Drugs".
 This course examines drug use as a phenomenon and how perceptions of drug use shape policy.
 Prerequisite: SOC 100 or SOC 102.
 3 credits.

 Examination of a range of theoretical and practical issues about the change of American institutions.
 Student participation and topics of current concern are emphasized.
 Prerequisites: 6 credits in sociology.
 3 credits.

 The growth of cities, their physical and demographic characteristics, planning and redevelopment, and particularly the behavior patterns and social relationships of modern urban living are considered.
 Prerequisites: SOC 100, plus 3 additional credits in sociology.
 3 credits.

 SOC 362 — Criminology

-Study of who makes laws, who breaks laws, and people's reaction to the breaking of laws.
-Analyzes the formulation of criminal law, major types of crime, theories of criminal behavior, social organization of law enforcement, the courts, and the prisons.
-Prerequisite: 6 credits SOC, PSC and/or ANT.
-3 credits.
+Analysis of the formulation of criminal law, major types of crime, theories of criminal behavior, social organization of law enforcement, the courts, and the prisons.
+Theoretical emphasis on social construction of crime.
+Prerequisite: 3 credits.

 SOC 363—Social Inequality in the U.S.